English

 Key Stage 4 Curriculum

-Students follow a National Curriculum programme, most subjects leading to certification at Level 2 (GCSE/BTEC etc).
+Students follow a programme of study that exceeds the National Curriculum with the majority of subjects studied leading to certification at Level 2 (GCSE/BTEC etc).
+We strive to balance excellent academic outcomes with a broad, knowledge rich curriculum.

-All students follow courses in the following: English, Mathematics, Science, Religious Education, Physical Education and PSHE.
-The vast majority also study either History or Geography and a Modern Foreign Language (Spanish, Italian or French).
+All students follow courses in the following throughout Year 10 and 11: English, Mathematics, Science, Religious Education, Physical Education and PSHE/RSE.
+The vast majority of students also study either History or Geography and a Modern Foreign Language (Spanish, Italian or French), as well as two ‘Options’ from the subjects listed below.
+Around 90% of students achieve their EBacc.

 GCSE qualifications